Gomphothere: Description

 Early gomphotheres had lower jaws with an elongate (longirostrine) mandibular symphysis (the fused front-most part of the lower jaw) and lower tusks, the primitive condition for members of Elephantimorpha.
 Later members developed shortened (brevirostrine) lower jaws and/or vestigial or no lower tusks, a convergent process that occurred multiple times among gomphotheres, as well as other members of Elephantimorpha.
 In Gomphotheriidae, these elongate mandibular symphysis tend to be narrow, while the lower tusks tend to be club-shaped.
 While the musculature of the trunk of longirostrine gomphotheres was likely very similar to that of living elephants, the trunk was likely shorter (probably no longer than the tips of the lower tusks), and rested upon the elongate lower jaw, though the trunks of later brevirostrine gomphotheres were likely free hanging and comparable to those of living elephants in length.

-The lower tusks and long lower jaws of primitive gomphotheres were likely used for cutting vegetation, with a secondary contribution in acquiring food using the trunk, while brevirostrine gomphotheres relied primarily on their trunks to acquire food similar to modern elephants.
-The upper tusks of primitive longirostrine gomphotheres typically gently curve downwards, and generally do not exceed 2 m in length and 35 kg in weight, though some later brevirostine gomphotheres developed considerably larger upper tusks.
+The upper tusks of primitive longirostrine gomphotheres typically gently curve downwards, and generally do not exceed 2 m in length nor were heavier than 35 kg in life, though some later brevirostine gomphotheres developed considerably larger upper tusks.
 Upper tusks of brevirostine gomphotheres include those which are straight and upwardly curved.
+As is ancestral for elephantimorphs, many gomphotheres had a band of enamel running along the entire length of the lateral (facing outwards to the side of the animal) surface of the upper tusks from the tip to the root (or alternatively spiraling along the whole length if the tusk was twisted as in some gomphotheres), which was otherwise largely made of dentine like modern elephants.
+Another lateral enamel band is also present in the lower tusks.
+Such a feature is found in the tusks of early juvenile living elephants but is quickly lost and is not present in adults.
+Some gomphothere genera convergently lost the tusk enamel band in adults like living elephants.